John P. Cunha, DO, FACOEP

 - dipyridamole (Permole, Persantine, Aggrenox).

-Exercise is recommend for patients with claudication symptoms.
+Exercise is recommended for patients with claudication symptoms.
 Frequent exercise, especially walking, greatly reduces symptoms and increases symptom-free walking distance and is one of the most effective preventive measures.

 What is the prognosis and treatment for patients with intermittent claudication?